Changing the look of the site

 The final position of the re-sized advert is shown below.
 Take care not to overlap adverts.
 If the frame of one advert overlaps another, the link in the advert beneath may not work.

-Here, we will use the Batting Statistics widget for illustrative purposes.
+Here, we will use the Batting Statistics widget as an example

 The example on the following page illustrates the default settings for the Batting Statistics widget.